AnothLeejq/Board-Games-Helper/README.md

 ## Current progress

-Werewolf: The main game flow is done, the games' log feature is coming.
+Werewolf: Game logs request & download is available now.

 ## How to set up